FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/README.md

-# Overview
+# Tank Level Simulator

 This application is a simple end-to-end demonstration of ZumLink IPR programmability.
+It simulates monitoring of a oil or water tank using a level sensor (represented by a potentiometer), and indicates when a high or low threshold has been exceeded by illuminating LEDs.
+It will also publish sensor data to an MQTT broker.
+A second app will subscribe to the MQTT broker and chart the level data in a web page.

 ## Goal: